Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 When opened in Form View, it will look like the sample below:

-If you opened it in Form View select Close from the File menu to close the Form.
-Now the remaining task is to insert this form into our Main Control Form and change a few properties of the control to finish the final design and you are ready to go.
+If you opened it in Form View, select Close from the File menu to close the Form.
+Now the remaining task is to insert this form into our Main Control Form, and change a few properties of the control to complete the final design, and you are ready to go.

-Close all other objects and ensure that the Database window is not minimized, if so restore it.
+Close all other objects and ensure that the Database window is not minimized; if so, restore it.
 Now, open the Control Form in Design View.
 Select Tile Vertically from the Windows Menu.
-The Database Window and the Form will arrange side by side.
+The Database Window and the Form will be arranged side by side.
 Click on the Forms Tab (if it is not visible), click, drag, and drop the DataFiles2 form on the Control Screen where you want the Menu Options to appear.
 Resize the control to the desired size.
 Change its child label Caption to Data Files.
-Size the child label to the same size as the control and its Special Effect Property to Etched.
+Size the child label to the same size as the control, and its Special Effect Property to Etched.
 Save the Form.
 The completed design on the Control Screen will look like the sample given below:

 Click an Item in the Listbox, and the Hyperlinks open the Object (Form, Table, Macro, etc.) attached to it.